Ideal customers have similar traits. Therefore, smart salespeople do this with their customers…

 - Waste your time

 What does your customer list look like now?
-Once you’ve defined your ideal customer profile, focus your sales efforts on filtering your prospects so that you pursue the highest probability customers with the greatest mutual benefit.
+Once you’ve defined your ideal customer profile, focus on filtering your prospects.
+That way you pursue the best customers with the greatest benefit.